 Emotional intelligence is the ability to be aware of, control and express one’s own emotions, as well as those in others, to notice, navigate and handle interpersonal relationships and use that information to get results.

-Mindfulness is simply paying attention to what is happening in the present moment without judgement.
-We can pay attention to breath, music, walking, eating.
-It’s eliminating the judgement that is most important and also the most difficult.
+Mindfulness is a form of concentration building that is simply paying attention to what is happening in the present moment without judgement.
+We can pay attention to breath, music, walking, eating or anything else that we are doing.
+The idea is to pay attention with an attitude of kindness and curiosity.

 Mindfulness fits into business in many different ways.
 It’s the bridge between leadership and well-being.
 People who practice mindfulness report increased focused attention, creative problem solving, greater self-awareness which is critical for leadership, and resiliency which is ability to bounce back from adversity.
 There is also a link to mindfulness with greater decision-making skills and faster implementation.